WaylonWalker/waylonwalkerv2/src/pages/blog/what-is-kedro.md

 ## Kedro

 kedro is the core of the ecosystem.
-It provides the docs, getting started, `kedro new` templates, and the core library.
+It provides the docs, getting started, `kedro new` templates, and the core library including the catalog and pipeline.

 ### Catalog

 Inside this core library is a data catalog object.
 This allows you to specify attributes about your data, then load and save it without ever writing a single line of read/write code, which can become vary cumbersome.
 Older versions would load this into the io variable, currently it loads into catalog.
 The power of the catalog is that it allows you to read and write data by just referencing its name.
 Typically this is done inside of a yaml file, but can be done in python.

 Here is an example of a csv dataset stored locally